 or Probe response.
 FILS-capable 802.11 Beacons or Probe responses shall contain an AKM indicating

-support for FILS Authentication as well as FILS Identity IEs indicating the identity of the AP and, when

-applicable, the identity(-ies) of the trusted third party(-ies) with whom the AP maintains a relationship.

-A STA that discovers a FILS-capable AP that claims a trusted relationship with a mutually-trusted third

-party may begin the FILS Authentication protocol to the AP and perform mutual authentication using the

-trusted third party only if the STA and trusted third party already share a valid rRK, as defined in [IETF RFC

-6696].
+support for FILS Authentication.

+When trusted third party is used, AP may advertise up to seven realms using a 2 octet hashed domain name of the domain information of FILS Indication IE in Beacon, Probe Response and FILS Discovery frames.
+If the STA discovers a FILS-capable AP that advertised a hashed domain name that matches the hashed value of the realm of the third party authentication server with which the STA shares a valid rRK as defined in [IETF RFC 6696], the STA may begin the FILS authentication protocol with the AP.
+The domain name hashing is specified in 10.43.1

 A STA that discovers a FILS-capable AP that advertises an identity for which the STA has a trusted

 public key may begin the FILS Authentication protocol to the AP and perform mutual authentication using